MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-device-lockdown-features.md

 The [Keyboard Filter](../Customize/keyboardfilter.md) enables controls that you can use to suppress undesirable key presses or key combinations.
 Normally, a customer can alter the operation of a device by using certain key combinations like Ctrl+Alt+Delete, Ctrl+Shift+Tab, Alt+F4, etc. The Keyboard filter prevents users from using these key combinations, which is helpful if your device is intended for a dedicated purpose.

 The Keyboard Filter feature works with physical keyboards, the Windows on-screen keyboard, and the touch keyboard.
-Keyboard Filter also detects dynamic layout changes and continues to suppress keys correctly even if the location of the suppressed keys has changed on the keyboard.
+Keyboard Filter also detects dynamic layout changes and continues to suppress keys correctly even if the location of the suppressed keys changes on the keyboard.
 An example of this scenario is switching from one language set to another.

 Keyboard filter keys are stored in the Registry at *HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Embedded\KeyboardFilter*.

 ### Enable the Keyboard filter

 There are several methods to enable the Keyboard Filter, we're providing instructions for one of those methods.
 For more information, see [Keyboard Filter](../Customize/keyboardfilter.md).

 1. Enable the Keyboard Filter feature by running the following command from an Administrative Command Prompt: